uvaKCCI/flimanalyzer/docs/userguide/analysis/randomforest.md

 # Random Forest Analysis

-The `Random Forest Analysis` tool is a machine learning algorithm that deploys several decision trees to ultimately arrive at data feature importance scores.
-These importance scores tell you how much of an impact that feature has; a higher importance score means that data feature has more impact on the other features.
+The `Random Forest Analysis` tool is a machine learning algorithm that deploys decision trees to arrive at data feature importance scores.
+These scores measure each feature's impact on the predictive behavior of the model, with higher scores indicating a higher impact.

 **Menu Access:** `Analysis` > `Random Forest`